nikitagaba/SpringJavaFxAWSCognito/README.md

 * to generate the jar and use it as tool use: mvn package
 * run jar : java -jar name_of_jar.jar

+Attached a capture.png -> actual screenshot of the tool